russellacraig/tf-bpg-pve-k3s/README.md

 The onboarding steps can be skipped if you've already configured this for bpg/proxmox.
 ## Terraform PVE Onboarding (API)
-SSH to your pve instance:
+SSH to your PVE instance:
 ```bash
 $ ssh root@pve.lan
 ```